 On the island of Assateague, there is a herd of wild ponies.
 Much of the literature calls them feral ponies or feral horses, but I think that makes them sound vicious.
 They’re just out there minding there own, doing what ponies do, and occasionally kicking anyone who’s silly enough to try and mess with that order of things.
 So I like the word wild better.

 Now, if you remember your American history classes from middle school, you know that ponies are not indigenous to America.
 They were brought over from Spain and, when they escaped their confines, thrived in the natural environments of North America.
-As to how these particular ponies ended up on this particular island, there are two competing stories.
+As to how these particular ponies ended up running wild on Assateague, there are two competing stories.

 Either way, the horses that ended up on Assateague adapted to their environment, and their descendants are able to survive in the harsh environment.
 They are smaller in size than normal horses, largely because of their diet, and they’re able to digest things with a high salt content, which makes them rather round in the belly section.